alexfernandez/alexfernandez.github.io/2023/job-search.md

 ## 📢 Announcement

-On LinkedIn I did not post that I was looking for a job since it did so well on Twitter.
-When I announced my hiring the [post](https://www.linkedin.com/feed/update/urn:li:activity:7112739360587866112/) had 2579 impressions as of 2023-09-28, with 83 reactions and 31 comments.
+When I announced my decision on LinkedIn the [post](https://www.linkedin.com/feed/update/urn:li:activity:7112739360587866112/) had 2579 impressions as of 2023-09-28, with 83 reactions and 31 comments.
 Engagement was (83+31)/2579 = 4.4% in case you are wondering.